 And Job, though he probably crossed the line at times, never rejected God.
 He kept on until God finally showed up, put him in his place, and brought him to a place of reservation.

 Neither the Psalmist nor Job ever got answers.
-They got something far better: the presence of God.
+They got something far better: God’s presence.

 Seeking God’s Presence in the Questions

 I’ve told many hurting people before, I’d rather you yell at God than ignore him.
 At least when you’re yelling, you’re still acknowledging that he’s there and listening.
-But when you start to ignore him, that is a path that leads directly into unbelief and pride.
+But when you start to ignore him, that is a path that leads quickly to unbelief and pride.

 Ultimately, we don’t ask questions of God to get answers.
 We ask questions to get God.